 The Desert Botanic Garden is located in Arizona just 20 minutes from Phoenix’s Sky Harbor Airport.
 140 acres make up this collection of over 50,000 plant displays showcased in beautiful outdoor exhibits.

-We were fortunate enough to visit the Garden during the Chihuly Exhibit (which will remain until May 2014).
+We were fortunate enough to visit the Garden during the Chihuly Exhibit (which will return December 3rd, 2021).
 This exhibit features the exquisite glass-work of Dale Chihuly.

 The Ottosen Entry Garden serves as Desert Botanical Garden’s grand lobby and features dramatic displays of cacti and succulents designed to showcase the beauty and diversity of desert plants and set the stage for your Garden experience.

 Four small gardens lie within the Ottosen Entry Garden: the entry, terrace, basin and canal gardens.